werk85/babel-plugin-angularjs-annotate/README.md

 Initially, I had hoped to make very few modifications to the upstream sources, in the hopes of eventually merging babel support directly into ng-annotate.
 Unfortunately, Babylon appears to have diverged too far from Acorn to make that goal realistic.
 (I would love to be wrong here, and would welcome contributions that close the gap between the two projects!)

-That being said, this is my short-term todo list:

-* ✓ Support the majority of invocations/annotations currently performed by ng-annotate
-* ✓ Split up ng-annotate's test suite to be more granular and tolerant of some of babel's other transforms.
-* ✓ Actually pass those tests.
-* ✓ Pass tests in conjunction with the ES2015 preset. _(almost)_
-* ✓ Cleanup.
-Remove vestigial functionality from the upstream project.
-* ✓ Support a limited set of ES6-friendly annotation patterns.
-* ✓ Publish to npm, make a release, etc.

 ### To run tests: